Sociopaths: the path to self-preservation or mental pathology. What is sociopathy and why is it dangerous?

 Notes [ | ]

-In the modern world, we often come across concepts that we use quite often, but do not know the real essence.
-For example, the word “sociopath” is familiar to everyone, in social networks, and in everyday life we see it quite often, however, it seems to us, it is worth understanding this concept in more detail.
-So, today we will understand what a sociopath is.
+In the modern world, we often come across concepts that we use quite often, but do not know the true essence.
+For example, everyone is familiar with the word “sociopath”, on social networks, and in everyday life we see it quite often, however, it seems to us that it is worth understanding this concept in more detail.
+So, today we will figure out what a sociopath is.

-Sociopathy, otherwise known as " antisocial personality disorder”is a medical disease of a psychoneurological nature.
+Sociopathy, otherwise called " dissocial personality disorder"is a medical disease of a psychoneurological nature.

 • Ignoring social norms;